byronmccormick/saphire-salon/README.txt

-Spectral by HTML5 UP
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 A big, modern, blocky affair with a mobile-style menu, fully responsive styling, and an assortment of pre-styled elements.
 So, pretty much what you were expecting -- except, of course, for how it's put together, specifically:

-- It's built with components from my Responsive Tools project.

 - It uses flexbox, which eliminates all kinds of terrible hacks and clunky layout stopgaps (like CSS grid systems).